Bordeaux Prison

 The Bordeaux Prison (Prison de Bordeaux), also known as the Montreal Detention Centre, is a provincial prison in Montreal, Quebec, Canada.
 It is located at 800 Gouin Boulevard West in the borough of Ahuntsic-Cartierville.

-The prison was built in 1908 to 1912 by architect Jean-Omer Marchand to replace the aged Pied-du-Courant Prison.
+The prison was built between 1908 and 1912 by architect Jean-Omer Marchand to replace the aged Pied-du-Courant Prison.
 The prison currently houses male inmates sentenced to less than two years' imprisonment.
 It also houses prisoners awaiting trial.

-It is the largest provincial prison in Quebec, with a maximum capacity of 1,189 inmates.
+It is the largest provincial prison in Quebec, with a maximum capacity of almost 1500 inmates.

 The prison was also an execution site, where 85 hangings were carried out by Quebec between 1912 and 1960.

 On Christmas Day, 2022, a 21-year old inmate died after being pepper sprayed by staff while wearing a spit hood in a shower and then left face down in a cell, despite a court having ordered his release on December 23.
 Investigations by La Presse and The Globe and Mail found that prison staff violated internal policies on the use of pepper spray.
 A unit manager and a guard were suspended.
 In addition to the standard coroner investigation, the incident is also subject to an investigation by the Sûreté du Québec and the provincial Ministry of Public Security.